 This film includes examples of:

-- Anachronism Stew: A number of characters (for example, the Iron Box Twins) are wearing hairstyles and fashions more contemporary to the year of filming (1979) than the year of the setting (1965).
+- Present-Day Past: The movie was filmed in 1979 and is set in 1965.
+While many of the middle-aged adults are wearing mid-1960s hair and fashion, a number of the younger characters (like the Iron Box Twins, and especially the students at the pep rally) have late-1970s hairdos and clothing.
 Not unexpected in a low-budget period piece comedy, however, where the Rules of Funny, Sexy, and Cool have priority over historical accuracy.

 - And Starring: Tony Danza, who would be the most widely known actor in the movie upon its release in 1980 because of his role at the time on the hit TV sitcom Taxi.

 - Banana in the Tailpipe: Potatoes, actually.
 A common prank the Knights play on Beverly Hills police cars.